• Skip to primary navigation

 As with many South American capital cities, whether you’re backpacking on a budget or enjoying a short city break, prioritizing your safety while navigating the city is crucial, especially if you intend to explore frequently.

-Everyone deserves the opportunity to travel and enjoy new experiences.
-However, if you’re unfamiliar with the country, city, or specific areas, it can be challenging to feel secure, even at the best of times.
+We all deserve the opportunity to travel and enjoy new experiences.
+But, if you’re unfamiliar with a country, city, or even just a specific area, it can be daunting and even challenging to feel secure, even at the best of times.

 This is likely why you’re concerned about safety in Buenos Aires.
 Or, maybe you heard a horror story that has made you want to tread with caution.